ldevernay/SOS/README.md

 This directory is built using [Create React App](https://github.com/facebookincubator/create-react-app), so you can look for more info there if you run into trouble.

-To deploy the directory, run `yarn build` or `npm run build`.
-Then commit the changes to Github.

 ### License